 Start right: Leverage historical customer queries to identify top user issues and understand why your customers are asking for support.

 Prioritize & organize: Identify issues that can be resolved without a 1:1 interaction with an agent.
 A good FAQ page should we well written, organized, and easy to navigate.
 Topics should be cataloged under clear section headers that customers can quickly jump to as relevant.
 FAQs should be written in simple language.
 This is especially important to remember if your product or service is technical.

 Showcase your business: While your FAQ page should be optimized to answer customer questions, it is also important to keep in mind the overall goal of the website.
 If your goal is to generate leads, or sell a product or service, you can use your FAQ pages to educate your customers on the benefits of your product or service increasing the likelihood of a conversion.

 Measure: Identify success criteria and integrate analytics to track and enhance the decision making process.
-A well organised and written FAQ page should answer your customer's most common questions.
+A well organized and written FAQ page should answer your customer's most common questions.
 This will free up agent time to work on more complex questions, saving both your customer and agents time and your business money.

 Continuous Improvement: Seek customer feedback on your FAQs and schedule content hygiene checks and audits.
 Track viewership and periodically measure effectiveness of the overall strategy.
 When expanding into new markets it is important to ensure that your FAQs are optimized and localized for the new market.
 It is important to understand if the top FAQs are the same for all markets, and adjust prioritization accordingly.